-Aswan takes its name from the ancient Egyptian word “Swan”, meaning “the market”.
+Aswan takes its name from the ancient Egyptian word “swan”, meaning “the market”.
 This is because it was located on the main trade route between Egypt and the southern lands, bringing gold, slaves and ivory into Egypt.
 The governors of the 6th Dynasty sent many expeditions to explore the many African countries located to the south, and most of these started from Aswan.
-It was also the major source of granite, sandstone, and quartzite used in the construction of the various monuments throughout Egypt.
+It was also the major source of granite, sandstone, and quartzite used in the construction of various major monuments throughout Egypt.

-In ancient times, the city worshipped the God Khnum, but he was later replaced by the Goddess Isis, Goddess of magic and maternity, in the Greco Roman period.
+In ancient times, the city worshipped the God Khnum, but he was later replaced by the Goddess Isis, Goddess of magic and maternity, in the Greco-Roman period.
 A temple was built for her on the Island of Philae, which had to be moved, along with other structures, when the waters of Lake Nasser engulfed the island.
 Though still known as “the Temples of Philae, they can now be accessed on the nearby Agilika Island.

 Because of Aswan's location, just north of the Tropic of Cancer, the city has a hot climate throughout the year and it is advised to cover your head when walking about and drink water constantly.
 Aswan is situated 890Km (553 miles) to the south of Cairo and 220Km (137 miles) to the south of Luxor.
 It is the third most popular place to visit in Egypt, behind Cairo and Luxor, and is accessible in a number of ways.

-Though Aswan is connected by road to Cairo and has a good bus connection with the capital, tourists are asked not to attempt to use this mode of transport for this journey and are therefore left with only rail or flight as an alternative.
+Although Aswan is connected by road to Cairo and has a good bus connection with the capital, tourists are asked not to attempt to use this mode of transport for this journey and are therefore left with only rail or flight as an alternative.
 The road to Luxor can be used though as it gives the opportunity to visit sites such as Edfu and Kom Ombo.
 Please note: if you do intend to use this mode of transport you are best booking your seats at least 24 hours in advance to ensure you get the seats you want.

 Aswan International Airport is located 25km (16 miles) southwest of the city and can be reached from most countries around the world, though, like Luxor, it is most popular for charter flights.
 From here you can also fly to most of the main cities and towns in Egypt, as well as arriving from them.
 EgyptAir runs daily flights from Cairo to Aswan, as well as Aswan to Cairo, which take, on average, about 60 minutes.
 It is also possible to book flights to Abu Simbel, though this must be done in advance.